ipfs/ipfs-docs/docs/how-to/websites-on-ipfs/redirects-and-custom-404s.md

 1. The `to` path.
 This specifies the path to be redirected to.
 1. The `status` component.
 This part is optional and specifies the HTTP status code that will be returned.
 (301, 404, etc.)

-For example, if you removed `home.html` and want to temporarily redirect traffic from `home.html` page to your `index.html` page, the `_redirects` file should contain a line that looks something like this:
+For example, if you removed `home.html` and want to temporarily redirect traffic from `home.html` to `index.html`, the `_redirects` file should contain a line that looks something like this:

 ```plaintext
 /home.html /index.html 302
 ```

 ### Status codes